 Each and every trip will have something special about it.
 It might be wildflower season or there may be some amazing mountains.
 You may also have some particular interest.
 The type of scenery that you may see or are looking for may dictate what equipment you take with you if you do have a choice.

 On the trip I took this image I knew I would have some good macro opportunities so carried my Nikon SLR and a Nikkor 105mm macro lens.
-It was worth the 1.4kg camera weight
+It was worth the 1.4kg camera and lens weight

 Out of habit I tend to talk more quietly when I am in wilderness areas.
 I didn’t realise it but I listened to a recent podcast I did on a solo hike and it surprised me how subdued my voice was.
 It’s a bit like being in a church, I think that its just part of the experience for me.
 But the added benefit of being quiet is that most wildlife will not be sacred away allowing you more photography opportunities.